The North Yorkshire Coast

 The fishing port of Whitby is little changed since the days of its famous son, Captain Cook.
 A stroll meandering through Whitby’s quaint cobbled streets and picturesque houses overlooking the River Esk is a sure-fire way to max out that memory card.

-Suck back some serious 02 by walking the clifftop path along the North Yorkshire Heritage Coast.
+Suck back some serious 02 by walking the clifftop path along the North Yorkshire Heritage Trail.
 For some serious blister action, you can walk the whole length at over 30 miles.

 Completely Useless Facts about the North Yorkshire Coast